Jump to content

 Making Phrases

-Human speech is made up of atomic sounds called phonemes.
+Human speech in any language is made up of atomic sounds called phonemes.

 To make the AtariVox speak, instead of sending it english letters, you send it phoneme codes.
 Because it uses phoneme codes, AtariVox doesn't need to guess if an E is silent, or if a particular C sounds like an S or a K; you're sending it all the information it needs to pronounce the sound.